bugzilla/bugzilla/docs/en/rst/api/core/v1/bug.rst

                                 valid on a bug depends on the product.
 Groups that are not valid in the new product will be automatically removed, and groups which are
-                                mandatory in the new product will be automaticaly added, but no other automatic group changes will be done.
+                                mandatory in the new product will be automatically added, but no other automatic group changes will be done.